AndrzejNowicki/AndrzejNowicki.github.io/about/index.md

 comments: false
 ---

-My name is Andrzej Nowicki and I'm a Oracle DBA from Poznań, Poland.
+My name is Andrzej Nowicki and I'm an Oracle DBA[^1] from Poznań, Poland.

 I'm currently working in PayU (Polish payments provider) as Database Engineer.
 My previous work experience includes companies such as IBM, Allegro Group and GlaxoSmithKline.

+[^1]: Database Administrator